harbinzhang/goRainbow/README.md

    1. It sends metrics when lag exists.
 Also it guarantees every metric starts from 0 and ends with 0, which shows better in wavefront.
    2. It sends metrics per 30s when metrics change and per 60s for unchanged metrics.
 ## Thanks
-Thanks to porter-rainbow, which gave a basic idea about how to design the goRainbow.
+A big thanks to porter-rainbow, which gave a basic idea about how to design the goRainbow.

 port-rainbow is mainly based on socket connection. goRainbow is like a RESTful service.
 # Metrics format